instructor-ai/instructor/docs/blog/posts/caching.md

 )
 ```

-Now imagine wanting to batch process data, run tests or experiments, or simply call `extract` multiple times.
-We'll quickly run into performance issues, as the function will be called repeatedly, and the same data will be processed over and over again, costing us time and money.
+Now imagine batch processing data, running tests or experiments, or simply calling `extract` multiple times over a workflow.
+We'll quickly run into performance issues, as the function may be called repeatedly, and the same data will be processed over and over again, costing us time and money.

 ## 1. `functools.cache` for Simple In-Memory Caching